 For 15 years as a copywriter and creative director, I have helped hundreds of organizations find their voices.
 My work has been nationally recognized by Communication Arts, AIGA, GraphicDesign USA and AR100, among others.
 It was during these years that I also received an MBA from the University of Minnesota.

 On a lark, I published a children’s story, Jimmy Jonny Brownie Stays Up All Night, under the pen name Bing Puddlepot with the help of my friend and illustrator/designer/savant, Sherwin Schwartzrock.
-The book garnered wonderful reviews, several national awards (the finalist for the Benjamin Franklin Book Award and the ForeWord Magazine Book of the Year), was reprinted in The Baltimore Sun, and did very well locally, breaking even in the Twin Cities market alone.
+The book garnered wonderful reviews, several national awards (the Silver Benjamin Franklin Book Award and ForeWord Magazine Book of the Year Finalist), was reprinted in The Baltimore Sun, and did very well locally, breaking even in the Twin Cities market alone.